-Valuation of unquoted investments in equity securities
+Valuation of unquoted investment in equity securities

-As stated in Note 8 to the consolidated and separate financial statements, the Group valued its investment in unquoted equity securities based on the valuation carried out by an independent valuer.
-Since the use of such valuation model includes significant estimates and assumptions, the degree of subjectivity and complexity involved in the valuation increases to a considerable extent and, therefore, is considered as a key audit matter.
+As stated in Note 8 to the consolidated and separate statement of financial statements, the Group valued its investment in the unquoted equity shares based on the valuation carried out by an independent valuer.
+Since the use of such valuation model includes significant estimates and assumptions, the degree of subjectivity and complexity involved in the valuation increases to a considerable extent, therefore, it is considered as a key audit matter.